Liberia: UN Renews Commitment to Support 2023 Elections

-The commitment was renewed when Liberia's Minister of Internal Affairs, Hon.
-Varney A. Sirleaf held separate engagements in New York with the Chair of the Liberia Configuration of the Peacebuilding Commission and the Permanent Representative of Sweden to the United Nations, Ambassador Anna Karin Eneström, and Assistant Secretary General for Peacebuilding Support, Ms. Elizabeth Spehar.
+The commitment was renewed when Liberia's Minister of Internal Affairs, Varney A. Sirleaf held separate engagements in New York with the Chair of the Liberia Configuration of the Peacebuilding Commission and the Permanent Representative of Sweden to the United Nations, Ambassador Anna Karin Eneström, and Assistant Secretary-General for Peacebuilding Support, Ms. Elizabeth Spehar.
 The engagements were held on August 30 and September 1, 2022, respectively.

 During the engagements, Minister Sirleaf stressed that full support by the United Nations and all partners to the 2023 Presidential and Legislative elections was critical for sustaining the peacebuilding gains made over the years in Liberia.